-You can customise most of the fields on the survey form via the Customise Survey button on the BS5837 page – i.e. those field marked with a * in the table below.
+Each client has its own survey form which can be adapted to accommodate any specific requirements.
+Customizing a survey form for one client does not change the survey forms for your other clients.
+You can customise most of the fields on the survey form via the Customise Survey button on the BS5837 page – i.e. all fields except those field marked with a * in the table below.

-- The field’s name can be changed.
+- The field’s ‘name‘ is what actually appears on the survey forms and reports.
+You can change the Field Name.
 A shorter name is suitable for columns in tables and spreadsheets, whereas a more informative name can be used on the survey forms.

 - A picklist of common values will speed up data entry on the mobile devices.
 This can be ‘suggestion’ list where you pick an item from the list but can also entry a value manually; or you can tick the “Value must be one of the list below” box, which means that you can only select from the list (i.e. manual entry is not allowed).
 It may be worthwhile adding ‘not applicable’ or ‘not recorded’ to the picklist for when an actual/sensible value is not appropriate.

 - Set some fields as mandatory so that you do not forget to provide a value when filling out the survey form.

 - Hide any unwanted fields to make the survey forms shorter and uncluttered.

 - You can configure minimum and maximum values for the numeric fields.

 With the Survey Templates button (at the top of the table of survey fields), you can copy a survey that you setup for a different client or from one of your client templates.
 Use that as a starting point and then modify it further as required for this client.